cater for children from Grade R 7 and provide

 We at SOL strive to:

-To equip children with learning difficulties, ADHD, and special needs with the tools
+To equip children with learning barriers with the tools necessary to

 To provide a caring and supportive, nurturing environment